derrekyoung/appd-agent-management/README.md

 # Install/Upgrade Agent Locally
 Operates on your local system.
 Install a brand new agent or upgrade a new agent in place.
 Upgrades will sync existing configurations and settings.

+> *NOTE*: The install script will create a symlink that always points to the latest version of the agent.
+Configure the Java app server startup script to point to this symlink.

 Usage: `./local-agent-install.sh -a=AppServerAgent-4.2.6.0.zip -h=./`